mohsinayoob/file-reading-test/readme.md

 # 🚀 Getting Started

+First of all I assumed that the input file will be valid as I've not added any validation for the file.
 ## Quick Start
 To run this project you should have nodejs installed on your computer and then clone this repository into your computer using this command
 ```sh